getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

   'workflowName': "workflowName_example", // String | The name of the workflow that the transition belongs to.
   'body': new Jira.InlineObject64() // InlineObject64 |
 };
-apiInstance.cloudidRestApi3WorkflowTransitionsTransitionIdPropertiesPost(cloudid, transitionId, opts, (error, data, response) => {
+apiInstance.workflowTransitionsTransitionIdPropertiesPost(cloudid, transitionId, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {